 I was so excited with the possibility of telling my husband that I was pregnant on this lovey-dovey holiday, but as it turned out, I woke up on February 13th with the stark reality that I couldn’t.
 Because I wasn’t.
-A new cycle had begun. $2400 worth of medication didn’t work.
-I was devastated.
+A new cycle had begun. $2400 worth of medication didn’t work and I was devastated.
 And I was numb.
 I remember not even being able to cry.

 Why is this happening?